braisdom/ObjectiveSql/README.md

 - With one annotation your `Class` has fully featured capabilities of SQL programming
 - Easy to relational(`has_one`, `has_many`, `beglongs_to`) querying and paged querying
-- Java expressions programming(arithmetic, comparison and logical) can be converted into SQL expression directly
+- Java expressions(arithmetic, comparison and logical) can be converted into SQL expression directly

 ### Installation